Drone insurance

 Are drones dangerous?

-Your drone may be small, but it can have a big impact if it hits the windscreen of an aircraft or gets caught up in the blades of a helicopter mid-flight.
+A drone could be dangerous – for example, if it hits the windscreen of an aircraft or gets caught up in the blades of a helicopter mid-flight.

-With this in mind, UK law restricts all drones from flying above 400 feet and within one kilometre of airport boundaries.
+With this in mind, UK law restricts all drones from flying above 400 feet and within the flight restriction zone of an airport.

 Do I need to register my drone?